idaholab/moose/modules/tensor_mechanics/doc/content/source/bcs/DisplacementAboutAxis.md

 !listing modules/tensor_mechanics/test/tests/torque_reaction/torque_reaction_cylinder.i
          block=BCs/top_x

-A Function is required to prescribe the rate of the `DisplacementAboutAxis` boundary condition application to the mesh.
+A Function is required to prescribe the total rotation of the `DisplacementAboutAxis` boundary condition application to the mesh.
 Either the name of another function defined elsewhere or a parsed function is used as the argument for the `function` input parameter in the `DisplacementAboutAxis` block.
 In this example, a parsed function is used.
+The input parameter `incremental` allows to use an incremental rotation.

 !syntax parameters /BCs/DisplacementAboutAxis